 We all have the capacity to be creative, and you don’t need to be a renaissance master to tune-in to your surroundings and see your world completely differently.
 The cultivation of creativity is as much about observing and paying attention as it is about laying pigment to paper.
 This trip is created to give you the ultimate creative boost: time away from your everyday, in a beautiful place that invites you to be curious.
 Connect to your creative self while finding inspiration as we explore the wilder side of the San Juan Islands by bicycle.

 Each day will include lead bike rides of our favorite roads and guided instruction to get your creativity flowing.

-Every day we will be doing a variety of art prompts and exercises to fuel our creativity, including writing, watercolor, and drawing.
+- Daily prompts and exercises to fuel you creativity, including writing, watercolor, and drawing.

 The trip starts and ends at Swift HQ in Seattle, WA.
 Coming from out-of-town?
 Don’t hesitate to contact us about lodging recommendations and travel logistics, we’re happy to help!
 Travel without the hassle of bike cases and heavy gear.
 We have premium gear and bicycles for rent, and all Field Experience guests receive special rental rates.

 *Transportation from Seattle to Lopez is only included with this trip if you select “Meet in Seattle”.
 Select “Meet on Lopez” and we can shuttle you from the ferry land to base camp as needed.
 We have a list of resources to help guide you to the Anacortes Ferry landing and can help facilitate carpooling.